Knowledge base

 From a survey/report-type document, you can ask Euria to write a new article in the tone you want and addressed to the desired target.
 Example: “From all this, write a blog article with a catchy title and a text of max 400 words, for a target audience of women aged 30 to 40”.

 But you can also ask it to find “what are the biases of this survey” or “which elements would deserve to be deepened or verified”.
-Euria can thus help you to adopt a critical stance towards a survey or a report, by pointing out potential gaps, exaggerations or biases.
+Euria can thus help you adopt a critical stance towards a survey or report, by pointing out potential gaps, exaggerations, or biases.

-It can also rephrase the conclusions of the survey for different audiences (professionals, teenagers, curious readers…), suggest alternative angles for a derived article, or even generate titles, introductions or summaries according to the desired level of complexity.
+It can also rephrase the conclusions of the survey for different audiences (professionals, teenagers, curious readers…), suggest alternative angles for a derived article, or generate titles, introductions, or summaries according to the desired level of complexity.